fractal-analytics-platform/fractal-tasks-core/docs/tables.md

-These specifications may evolve (especially based on the future NGFF updates), eventually leading to breaking changes in V2.
-Development of `fractal-tasks-core` will aim at mantaining backwards-compatibility with V1 for a reasonable amount of time.
+These specifications may evolve (especially based on the future NGFF updates), eventually leading to breaking changes in future versions.
+`fractal-tasks-core` will aim at mantaining backwards-compatibility with V1 for a reasonable amount of time.

-An in-progress list of aspects that may be reviewed:
+Here is an in-progress list of aspects that may be reviewed:

 1. We aim at removing the use of hard-coded units from the column names (e.g.
    `x_micrometer`), in favor of a more general definition of units.
 This will also fix the current misleading names for the Z position/length columns (`z_micrometer` and `len_z_micrometer`, even though corresponding data are in arbitrary units).
+2. The `z_micrometer` and `len_z_micrometer` columns are currently required in all ROI tables, even when the ROIs actually define a two-dimensional XY region; in that case, we set `z_micrometer=0` and `len_z_micrometer` is such that the whole Z size is covered.
+In a future version, we may introduce more flexibility and also accept ROI tables which only include X and Y axes, and adapt the relevant tools so that they automatically expand these ROIs into three-dimensions when appropriate.
-2. We may re-evaluate whether `AnnData` tables are the most appropriate tool.
+3. We may re-evaluate whether `AnnData` tables are the most appropriate tool.
 For the record, Zarr does not natively support storage of dataframes (see e.g. https://github.com/zarr-developers/numcodecs/issues/452), which is one aspect in favor of sticking with the `anndata` library.

----
+FIXME: remove "arbitrary units", after verifying that this is how the code works
+FIXME: only mention "well" when talking about tiled

+FIXME: rather use word "tiled"

+FIXME: mention https://github.com/ome/ngff/pull/137 (Generalize well organization in high-content screening: field of view => image)

+[^1]:
+Within `fractal-tasks-core`, NGFF images represent whole wells; this is still compliant with the NGFF specifications, as of an [approved clarification in the specs](https://github.com/ome/ngff/pull/137).
+This explains the reason for storing original the regions corresponding to the original FOVs in a specific ROI table, since one NGFF image includes a collection of FOVs.
+Note that this approach does not rely on the assumption that the FOVs constitute a regular tiling of the well, but it also covers the case of irregularly placed FOVs.